Project-OSmOSE/OSEkit/README.md

 ### Getting into it

-All details to start using our toolkit and make the most out of it are given in our [documentation]([https://nilomr.github.io/pykanto/_build/html/contents/installation.html](https://github.com/Project-OSmOSE/osmose-toolkit/blob/main/docs/index.rst)).
-On this page you will be redirected to more specific parts of it depending on your intentions:)
+All details to start using our toolkit and make the most out of it are given in our [documentation](https://github.com/Project-OSmOSE/osmose-toolkit/blob/main/docs/_build/html/index.html).
+On this page you will be redirected to more specific parts of it depending on your profile and intentions:)

 <br>